brouhara/simple-site/readme.md

 * The site must use a `reset` or `normalize` stylesheet.
 * The `box-sizing` should be set to `border-box` for all elements.
-* The layout should be done with floats.
+* The layout should be done with floats or flex-box.
 * The markup should use `semantic` HTML5
 * The code should use proper indentation

-## Note:

-Be prepared to review and defend your work on Monday.
-We plan to assess each site individually and expect you to describe your code, defend your decisions, and articulate why you choose to do things a certain way.
+* Use git through the CLI and have appropriate commit messages

 ![](img/layout.png)